dharmab/8492sqdn.net/content/guides/hotas/index.md

 ([Not suitable for Falcon BMS](https://forum.falcon-bms.com/topic/23233/throttle-up-down-key-bindings-are-too-coarse?_=1683335735387&lang=en-US))

-### FlyDigi Vader 3 Pro (Xbox style gamepad with 6 additional mappable buttons and a gyro accurate enough to use as a primary flight control)
+### FlyDigi Vader 3 Pro

+Xbox style gamepad with 6 additional mappable buttons and a gyro accurate enough to use as a primary flight control.

 ![](images/Untitled.jpeg)